jupyterlite/jupyterlite/docs/howto/configure/kernels.md

 ### Adding a Python kernel

-In the case of Python there are currently two options:
+There are currently two JupyterLite kernels for Python:

 - `jupyterlite-pyodide-kernel`: a Python kernel based on [Pyodide](https://pyodide.org/en/stable/), a Python distribution running in the